wareya/gammakit/readme.md

 # Features

-As of writing, Gammakit is under 5000 lines of code, not counting blank lines or lines with just comments.
+As of writing, Gammakit is approximately 5000 lines of code, not counting blank lines or lines with just comments.
+Gammakit aims to be

 Some random features: